Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Introduction

 In Ref.~\cite{Azuma2008}, Azuma examines a histogram of $\{S_{z}(n\Delta t):n=0,1,...,N\}$, where $\mbox{\boldmath $S$}(t)$ is the Bloch vector of the thermal JCM.
 Plotting the variance of the histogram of samples $\{S_{z}(n\Delta t)\}$ against the inverse of the temperature $\beta[=1/(k_{\mbox{ B}}T)]$, Azuma finds a scaling property.
 In the current paper, we also take a constant interval $\Delta t$ for the time variable $t$, and this prescription takes an important role.
 Thus, the present paper is a sequel of Ref.~\cite{Azuma2008}.

 This paper is organized as follows: In Sec.~\ref{section-review-JCM}, we give a brief review of the thermal JCM.
 In Sec.~\ref{section-trajectory-Bloch-vector}, we examine trajectories of the Bloch vector numerically.
 In Sec.~\ref{section-quasiperiodicity}, we explain the quasiperiodicity, which we can observe in the trajectories of the Bloch vector.
-In Sec.~\ref{section-equivalence-Bloch-vector-compressible-fluid}, we draw an analogy between the Bloch vector and the compressible fluid.
 In Sec.~\ref{section-scale-invariance}, we discuss the scale invariance of the figures generated as discrete plots of the Bloch vector.
 In Secs.~\ref{section-L4-zero-points-numerical-approach} and \ref{section-perturbative-approach}, we investigate a graph of $S_{x}(t)$ versus the inverse of the temperature $\beta$ for the time $t$ such that $|S_{z}(t)|\ll 1$ by the numerical experiments and the perturbative evaluation, respectively. [$\mbox{\boldmath $S$}(t)$ stands for the Bloch vector.]
 In Sec.~\ref{section-discussions}, we give brief discussions.
-In Appendix~\ref{section-appendix-A}, we give physical meanings of quantities of a fictitious fluid, for instance, the density $\rho$, the pressure $p$ and the external force per unit mass $\mbox{\boldmath $K$}$, which we introduce for the analogy between the dynamics of the Bloch vector and that of the compressible fluid.
-In Appendix~\ref{section-appendix-B}, we consider how to build the Hamiltonian, which yields dynamics of the compressible fluid with zero vorticity.
-Moreover, we consider the reason why the trajectory of the Bloch vector appears to intersect itself as shown in Sec.~\ref{section-trajectory-Bloch-vector}.
-In Appendix~\ref{section-appendix-C}, we give a proof of the Weyl criterion.
-In Appendix~\ref{section-appendix-D}, we consider physical transient spectra of the atom in the cavity.
-In Appendix~\ref{section-appendix-E}, we prove two theorems, which are related to the Diophantine approximation.
+In Appendix~\ref{section-appendix-A}, we consider physical transient spectra of the atom in the cavity.